This post may contain affiliate links. Read our disclosure policy.

 Mummy Cupcakes

-These are super fun Halloween Cupcakes, too!
-I ended up using a petal decorating tip to get the mummy cloth-wrapped effect.
-For this, I actually added extra vanilla extract to the plain buttercream to tint it a little, so the color looked more “worn” like a mummy’s cloth.
+These super fun Halloween Cupcakes are so simple to make!
+I used a petal decorating tip to get the mummy cloth-wrapped effect.
+For this, I actually added extra vanilla extract to my buttercream to tint it a little, so the color looked more “worn” like a mummy’s cloth.
 This one takes a little practice to get the cloth strips right, so try it out a few times on parchment paper then scrape the frosting back into the bowl before actually frosting the cupcakes.

 What you’ll need: